-EXPLAINER: Woman’s death in custody sparks Iran protests
+EXPLAINER: What kept Iran protests going after first spark?

 Protests have erupted across Iran in recent days after a 22-year-old woman died while being held by the morality police for violating the country’s strictly enforced Islamic dress code.

-Anger has seen women remove their mandatory headscarves, or hijabs, from covering their hair after the death of Mahsa Amini, who was picked up by morality police over her allegedly loose headscarf.
-Videos online show women twirling them overhead, chanting.
-Others have burned them or cut off locks of their own hair in rage.
+The death of Mahsa Amini, who had been picked up by Iran’s morality police for her allegedly loose headscarf, or hijab, has triggered daring displays of defiance, in the face of beatings and possible arrest.

+In street protests, some women tore off their mandatory headscarves, demonstratively twirling them in the air.
+Videos online showed two women throwing their hijabs into a bonfire.
+Another woman is seen cutting off her hair in a show of protest.

-Amini’s death has angered many Iranians, particularly the young, who have come to see it as part of the Islamic Republic’s heavy-handed policing of dissent and the morality police’s increasingly violent treatment of young women.
+Many Iranians, particularly the young, have come to see Amini’s death as part of the Islamic Republic’s heavy-handed policing of dissent and the morality police’s increasingly violent treatment of young women.

-At some of the demonstrations, protesters have clashed with police.
-Thick clouds of tear gas have been seen in the capital, Tehran.
+At some of the demonstrations, protesters clashed with police and thick clouds of tear gas were seen rising in the capital, Tehran.
+Protesters were also chased and beaten with clubs by the motorcycle-riding Basij, or volunteers in Iran’s paramilitary Revolutionary Guard.
+Police.

-Meanwhile, motorcycle-riding volunteers known as “Basij” in Iran’s paramilitary Revolutionary Guard have chased and beaten demonstrators — as they have in other protests in recent years over water rights, the country’s cratering economy and other reasons that have been violently suppressed.
+The Basij have violently suppressed protests in the past, including over water rights and the country’s cratering economy.

 Yet some demonstrators still chant “death to the dictator,” targeting both Supreme Leader Ali Khamenei’s rule and Iran’s theocracy, despite the threat of arrest, imprisonment and even the possibility of a death sentence.